janaSunrise/Hashnode-blogs/ckmiq0g5e09tokks15jpj0w22.md

 ## Deep learning 101

-AI and Machine learning is the trendy topic now-a-days and there's another trendy term called "Deep learning".
-In this article we'll be covering All about deep learning, and how it works behind the scenes.
-Let's start!
+# What on earth is deep learning?

+Artificial and machine learning are what's trending right now.
+Along with that, Deep learning is also what's gaining a lot of traction.
+We'll learn all about deep learning and behind-the-scenes in this articles.
+Let's start.

-Deep learning is a small part of machine learning that uses various algorithm inspired by the human nervous system, which makes us able to think, and work.
-It also implements the functioning like it.
-Deep learning algorithms work just like our nervous system enabling the computer to think, take decisions, and pass the information.
-Just like brain, these work in network, as the term **neural network** suggests.
+Deep learning is a subset of machine learning inspired from the Human nervous system, and uses them to function, and work to find efficient solutions to complex problems that Machine learning couldn't.

+The functioning is completely inspired from our nervous system, and this enables the computer so think (some sort of!), make decisions predictions and pass information.
+This is termed as "neural network".

-Here's a basic structure, how the networks are structured:
+Here's an image to show how the networks are structured.

 ![0*_SH7tsNDTkGXWtZb.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611848750350/k2cju9zc1.png)

-#### Now, how does the layer work?
+## How do layers work in deep learning?

+Layers are the way how neurons are connected in our brain.
+They form a sequence, not necessarily linear, but can be concatenated with each other forming a lot of connections with each other, based on position and tasks assigned.

-Here, the first layer takes in the data input fed into it for learning.
-Then it forms the hidden neurons, that take care of various things, like:
+Likewise, the first layer here takes in the data fed into it for learning.
+The final layer gives out the data.
+And, what remains in the middle are the neurons that take care of processing data, figuring out patterns and enhancing the predictions on the way.

+Several tasks are performed in the neurons in the middle.
+Such as:
-- Pre-processing
+- Preprocessing
 - Feature identification
-- Prediction
+- Enhancements in prediction

 They are the part of the abstraction provided by any neural network.
 It performs all the computation for data passed from input, and passes the result to output layer.

-And once it gets a prediction it reached, it displays it through one of the categories / the output layers.
+And, finally, once it reaches a specific prediction, it emits that through the final layer, i.e. output layer(s).

 Now let's cover neural network in a nutshell.